otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-05-validation-seeding-query-parameters-deployment.md

 Create seed **scripts** that populate your database with sample data for testing and development purposes.
 The **scripts** should:
 - Clear existing data before seeding
 - Create realistic sample records for each **resource**
-- Maintain proper relationships between **resources** (departments belong to institutions, courses belong to departments, etc.)
+- Maintain proper relationships between **resources**, i.e., departments belong to institutions, courses belong to departments, etc.
 - Be repeatable without causing duplicate data errors

 ---